MarvinTeichmann/seminar-pixel-exact-classification/Martin/READING_LIST.md

 4. 30.11.2015: A pixel classification system for segmenting biomedical images using intensity neighborhoods and dimension reduction
 5. 01.12.2015: Learning segmentation by random walks
+6. 03.12.2015: Simultaneous detection and segmentation

 ## TODO
+* Scene parsing with object instances and occlusion ordering
+* Layered object models for image segmentation
+* Textonboost: Joint appearance, shape and context modeling for multi-class object recognition and segmentation
+* Fast approximate energy minimization via graph cuts
+* Efficient object detection and segmentation for fine-grained recognition
+* Hypercolumns for Object Segmentation and Fine-grained Localization
 * [A comparison of spectral clustering algorithms](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.57.6424).
 D. Verma, M. Meila.

 > The authors attempted to compare variants of four popular spectral clustering